-With regional support, passage of J&K Bill was easy pickings for the BJP
+With regional support, passage of J&K Bill was easy picking for the BJP

 New Delhi, Aug 06: With the opposition in disarray, the support of regional parties in Rajya Sabha on Monday aided the smooth adoption of two resolutions for scrapping Article 370 in Jammu and Kashmir and passage of a bill to reorganise the state into two Union Territories.